andrewchambers/hermes/doc/compared-to-nix-and-guix.md

 ## Practical differences

-- They are based on a different programming languages, Nix uses a custom lazy functional language, Guix uses scheme, and hermes uses Janet.
+- They are based on a different programming languages, Nix uses a custom lazy functional language, Guix uses scheme, and Hermes uses Janet.

 - Arguably a simpler to learn package model.
 Nix packages are lazy thunks and you must program in a lazy functional language.
   Guix packages make use of a Scheme DSL, 'strata' of code, G-expressions, and a store monad.
-Hermes packages are just janet functions and when a build gets scheduled, it gets called.
+Hermes packages are Janet functions and when a build gets scheduled, it gets called.
 All three accomplish more or less the same result.